Hancompscie/Hancompscie/README.md

 ###

 <p align="left">I am a student with a strong interest in software engineering and technology.
-My journey into programming began out of curiosity, and it has since grown into a genuine passion.

-Currently, I am developing a solid foundation in several programming languages, including Python, JavaScript, Java, and C++, as well as web technologies such as HTML and CSS.
-I focus on building projects to strengthen my understanding and gain hands on experience in how real world applications are developed.

-My long term goal is to pursue a degree in Computer Science at Universitas Indonesia (Fasilkom UI) in 2028, while continuously growing as a developer.
-I am passionate about learning new technologies, solving problems, and consistently improving my skills.

-I am also open to connecting with like minded individuals who share an interest in technology and software development.</p>
+My journey into programming began out of curiosity, and it has since grown into a genuine passion.<br><br>Currently, I am developing a solid foundation in several programming languages, including Python, JavaScript, Java, and C++, as well as web technologies such as HTML and CSS.
+I focus on building projects to strengthen my understanding and gain hands on experience in how real world applications are developed.<br><br>My long term goal is to pursue a degree in Computer Science at Universitas Indonesia (Fasilkom UI) in 2028, while continuously growing as a developer.
+I am passionate about learning new technologies, solving problems, and consistently improving my skills.<br><br>I am also open to connecting with like minded individuals who share an interest in technology and software development.</p>

 ###